 Do you think that the father played a large part in the boys conversion into criminals?

 Journalists have spoken about the ‘virus of war’.
 This type of crime shows the effects of war.
 Indeed, the fact that the father was a soldier might have influenced this crime.
 I never talk about the ‘virus of war’ in my film.
 I didn’t want the cliché of the soldier who returns home and becomes terribly unhappy.
 I wanted to talk about a soldier who comes home and acts normally.
 All the Polish soldiers who came back from Afghanistan said they were fine.
 The same thing didn’t happen in the United States, people weren’t so positive.
 In Poland, we don’t speak about psychological troubles.
 People who are high up in the army aren’t really touched by what has happened.
 Close to Warsaw there is a special hospital for victims of war, but hardly anyone goes there.
 It’s taboo.
-This point is also about Polish society because if you have a psychological problem and you go to see a psychiatrist you are stigmatised.
+This point is also about Polish society because if you have a psychological problem and you go to see a psychiatrist you are stigmatized.
 You can have a problem with your faith, you can even be an alcoholic but psychological problems are not accepted.

 Did any particular films on the same subject inspire you—Psycho, Heavenly Creatures?